Roy Miller (American football): Retirement

+NFL career statistics

 Personal life

 Miller is half African-American half Samoan.
 He is a devout Christian.
 At the University of Texas, he hosted 150 middle school students at Moncrief-Neuhaus Athletic Center, and regularly spoke at the middle schools and high schools of Killeen.
 Miller was part of a group of Longhorns that often visited patients at the Austin Children's Hospital.
 Miller participated in reading and mentoring at local elementary and middle schools and counseling at Austin's local youth centers.
 Miller continues to visit troops that come and go overseas.
 At UT Miller organized an event at Ft.
 Sam Houston near San Antonio where fellow Longhorns greeted, interacted with, and played dodgeball with wounded soldiers.
 Miller returned to visit Ft.
 Sam Houston as an NFL player in 2010 as part of the "Pros 4 Vets" organization founded by Toby Keith.
 He is a part of a group of professional football players from Killeen who put on numerous charity events in the Ft.
 Hood area including an up-and-coming sports camp.
 In Tampa Bay, he visits the Joshua House, an organization for foster kids.
 Miller annually participates in the Children's Cancer Center Christmas Party as well as many of the Glazer families foundations events.
-Co-founder and President of The Accumulative Advantage Foundation, his goal is to "help young people realize the small opportunities that lead to bigger opportunities, which once over come, create a never ending cycle of success.
+Co-founder and President of The Accumulative Advantage Foundation, his goal is to "help young people realize the small opportunities that lead to bigger opportunities, which once over come, create a never ending cycle of success."
 Roy Miller is engaged to Dr. Rakiya Faulkner and plans to get married after a year (2022)."